The IAX configuration file (iax.conf) contains

 (channel)Specific codecs can be allowed or disallowed, limiting codec

-each of the channels, unless you reset with a disallow=all
+each of the channels, unless you reset with a disallow=all.
+Codec negotiation is

 attempted in the order in which the codecs are defined.
 Best